Gaurang-1402/Battleship/README.md

 Your program should not contain any constant numeric values.
 Constant variables are to be defined and used in place of hard-coding numeric constants into the program.

 <a name="submit"></a>
-### ASSIGNMENT SUBMISSION

-You should submit the following file on Gradescope (do not include any files not included in the list below):

-* **battleship.py**

-The Autograder will assign points to passed tests.
-These results should be used as a guide for keeping you on track towards an implementation of this assignment that meets all of the requirements laid out above.

 Good luck!